Passport Card: How to Apply and Get a U.S. Passport Card

 Step 2: Gather Supporting Documents

-Once you have completed the passport form and selected the passport card, you will need to gather all supporting documents such as proof of citizenship, proof of identification, and passport photo.
-You will have obtained all the original documents and visit an acceptance agent to have an official federal witness your signature on your application.
+Once you have completed the passport form and selected the passport card, you will need to gather all supporting documents, such as proof of citizenship, proof of identification, and a passport photo.
+You will have obtained all the original documents and visited an acceptance agent to have an official federal witness your signature on your application.
 If you are using the form DS-11 ONLY for DS 82 application, an acceptance agent is not required.

 Step 3: Package & Send Documents